YangZhou1997/SafeBricks/README.md

 done for you.
 We also include the [MoonGen](//github.com/williamofockham/MoonGen) traffic generator and the [Containernet](//github.com/containernet/containernet) virtual network simulator for testing and development.

-## Set up your local Ubuntu-16.04 environment
+## Setting up your local Ubuntu-16.04 environment

 1. Clone our [utils](//github.com/YangZhou1997/utils) and [moonGen](//github.com/YangZhou1997/MoonGen)
    repositories into the same parent directory.